 11. In case of vacancies in any other state office, supreme court or circuit court judges, members of the senate or house of delegates, they shall be filled by the Governor.
 In case of vacancies in any county elective office, they shall be filled by the county court.
-In case of vacancies in any municipal elective office, they shall be filled by the county court.
-In case of vacancies in any municipal elective office, they shall be filled by the county court.
+In case of vacancies in any municipal elective office, they shall be filled by the council.